MichaelCade/90DaysOfDevOps/2023/day60.md

-# OpenShift Projects, RBAC, Service Accounts and beyond
+# OpenShift Projects - Creation, Configuration and Governance

 ## Understanding OpenShift Projects: How They Differ from Kubernetes Namespaces